Face-to-Face & Online

 Long-Term Recovery Stage - During this phase the individual continues to work through the after-effects of their trauma and the negative symptoms can be reduced and worked through for recovery to take place.
 People can expect to return to a calmer and more fulfilling life on the other side with professional support.

-Effective treatment is available for PTSD through Counselling and a brief overview of therapies used is provided here.
+Effective treatment is available for PTSD through Counselling.

 Each counselling session is 50-60 minutes.
 Book an appointment here